 Every parent makes decisions about how to raise their child based on their own experiences with their parents.
-Sometimes they are conscious decisions and sometimes they are unconscious decisions. anybody that follows my blog will know that I chose the gentle parenting route.
+Sometimes they are conscious decisions and sometimes they are unconscious decisions.

 Questioning Your Family History

 There’s a history of mental health problems in my family – my Dad took Prozac for years, though I never understood what it was and why until I had to take it myself.
 My eldest brother has anger issues and has been in trouble with the police because of it and my other brother (the middle child) struggles to cope with frustration.
 I know a lot of people will argue nature vs nurture, but there has to become a point when you have to try to break the cycle.

 My parents didn’t have great relationships with their own parents, and neither did my maternal grandmother.
 Regardless, they all loved each other.
 Somehow, there’s something deep inside us that loves our parents no matter what happens and it takes a lot of damage to take that deep rooted part away, even if they preferred not to spend time around each other.

 My Mum hasn’t seen her Dad for years, despite him being very elderly and having suffered a stroke several years ago.
 Perhaps that is just my mum’s issue.
 I can’t say for certain, because in my family nobody ever talks about anything.

 My paternal grandparents died long before my parents even met, I know my Dad idolised his mother and his father had a drink problem and I’m not sure if hate is too strong a word, but my Dad has never had many positive words to say about his father.

 I suppose back then that’s the way it was, people didn’t talk, the mother was the nurturer and the father was the disciplinarian who had a very small role to play aside from bringing in the income.
 But there has to become a point when you have to try to break the cycle.